 Are baby puffs healthy?

+While baby puffs aren’t necessarily unhealthy, they don’t typically offer much in terms of nutrition.
 Most brands of baby puffs contain about 6 grams of carbohydrates per serving and little else.
-They are a puffed cereal so they are mostly filled with air.
+They are a puffed cereal, which means they’re mostly filled with air.
 However, many brands are fortified with extra vitamins and minerals to help promote growth and development.

 Rather than looking at these snacks as an important part of your baby’s diet, they are better classified as a snack that aims to provide maximum distraction/entertainment value for your baby without adding too many unnecessary calories to their daily intake.

 Serving size varies a bit but you can generally let your baby snack on quite a few of these without worrying about feeding too many carbs – 6 grams is only 6% of a baby’s daily value.
-But you’ll need to look elsewhere for your baby’s daily protein and fiber.
+However, you’ll need to look elsewhere for your baby’s daily protein and fiber.

 Here are some great recipes for you to try at home!

-Organic baby puffs recipe
+Organic baby puffs

-Simply combine all the ingredients in a food processor, pipe small dots onto baking parchment, and bake!
+Simply combine all the ingredients in a food processor, pipe small dots onto baking parchment, and bake.

 The website also includes a great how-to video so you can follow along.